docker/docs/datacenter/dtr/2.3/guides/admin/monitor-and-troubleshoot/troubleshoot-with-logs.md

 ---
+title: Troubleshoot Docker Trusted Registry
 description: Learn how to troubleshoot your DTR installation.
-keywords: docker, registry, monitor, troubleshoot
+keywords: registry, monitor, troubleshoot
-title: Troubleshoot Docker Trusted Registry
 ---

 This guide contains tips and tricks for troubleshooting DTR problems.